 (1) A hoopoe (Pūpak, Hodhod) in the wild.
 The bird’s distinctive crown of feathers made it a natural image of royalty and prophetic distinction in Persian and Islamic tradition.
 (2) A page from a manuscript of Manteq ot-Tayr (“The Conference of the Birds”) by ʿAttār of Nishapur, Isfahan, circa 1610.
 The hoopoe, messenger of Solomon and guide of the birds toward the Sīmorgh, appears among the assembled company.

-Beyond these familiar figures the tradition preserves older and more august birds.
-The Sīmorgh, the great mythical bird of Iranian legend, dwells upon Mount Qāf at the edge of the world and appears in mystical poetry as an image of the divine, remote, ancient, and barely comprehensible.
-In ‘Attār’s Conference of the Birds (Mantiq al-Tayr) it becomes the goal of the birds’ collective journey, and the journey itself a figure for the soul’s progress toward union.
-The homā, the bird of felicity, is held to bring sovereignty and good fortune to whomever its shadow falls upon, and its presence in poetry carries associations of royal blessing and rare distinction.
-The hoopoe (pūpak, hodhod), the messenger of Solomon in the Quranic tradition, appears in ‘Attār’s poem as the guide who leads the birds toward the Sīmorgh, combining prophetic knowledge with the role of spiritual intermediary.
-The peacock (tāvus), brilliant and ostentatious, belongs to the world of courtly display, its tail a living image of the jeweled beauty that Persian poetry habitually associates with sovereignty and the beloved alike.
+Behind these figures of the love-lyric stands an older and more august company, inherited from Iranian legend.
+The Sīmorgh, the great mythical bird, dwells upon Mount Qāf at the edge of the world, and appears in mystical poetry as an image of the divine, ancient and barely to be comprehended.
+In ‘Attār’s Conference of the Birds (Mantiq al-Tayr) it is the goal of the birds’ collective journey, and the journey itself a figure for the soul’s progress toward union.
+The homā, the bird of felicity, confers sovereignty and good fortune on whomever its shadow falls, and carries in the poetry associations of royal blessing and rare distinction.
+The hoopoe (pūpak, hodhod), Solomon’s messenger in the Quranic tradition, guides the birds in ‘Attār’s poem toward the Sīmorgh, joining prophetic knowledge to the office of spiritual intermediary.
+The peacock (tāvus), brilliant and ostentatious, belongs to the world of courtly display, its tail a living image of the jeweled beauty which the poetry associates with sovereignty and with the beloved alike.
+It will be seen that even here the birds keep their offices–the guide and the herald among them–now raised from the service of love to the service of kings and of God.

-Each bird thus carries an inherited freight of association, immediately legible to a reader formed within the culture, and the poets draw upon this without explanation, confident that the image will arrive with its full meaning intact.
+Each bird thus carries an inherited freight of association, immediately legible to a reader formed within the culture; and the poets draw on this without explanation, confident that the image will arrive with its meaning entire.